ApoorvRoboticist/ApoorvRoboticist.com/index.md

 >
 > Developed a reliable high-speed on-coming collision prevention system on CARLA sim for country roads.

+### Vera, Pennsylvania USA
+> Co-founder
+>
+> Developed an AI assistant for lawyers, to help with paralegal tasks.
+Won an NSF grant through business competition at Carnegie Mellon.

 ### Maruti Suzuki (2015-2018), India
 > Assistant Manager, Research and Development
 >